tri-bao/painless-gridbag/ProjectHome.md

   * **No textual** configuration needed.
   * **Freedom**: This utility will construct the layout with its default constraints (insets, padding...) but you can customise it whatever you want.

-# Contributions #
-Please don't hesitate to report [bugs/feature requests](http://code.google.com/p/painless-gridbag/issues/list), submit [patches/enhancements](http://code.google.com/p/painless-gridbag/source/checkout), improve [documentation](http://code.google.com/p/painless-gridbag/w/list) or post your question to [discussion board](http://groups.google.com/group/painless-gridbag)

 # What next to look for #
 Although this utility saves you from the mess of layout code with a huge GridBagContraints, you still have to manage the resizing behaviour by yourself (sometime, your components collapse into a 1-pixel height!
 You need to set the minimum size for them).
-It is recommended that, if possible, you should use other modern layout managers instead of GridBagLayout, such as, [DesignGridLayout](https://designgridlayout.dev.java.net/).
-With it, your GUIs will always have a please look.
+There is a modern layout manager you should check it out, called [DesignGridLayout](https://designgridlayout.dev.java.net/)